Admissible transformations and Lie symmetries of linear systems of second-order ordinary differential equations

 Even this specific problem was not properly and exhaustively studied in the literature, in spite of a number of papers devoted to its solution.
-Winternitz's list~\cite{wint2004a} of subalgebras of~$\mathfrak{sl}(3,\mathbb F)$ forms a basis for the analogous classification in the case of three dependent variables.
+The revisited version of Winternitz's list~\cite{wint2004a} of subalgebras of~$\mathfrak{sl}(3,\mathbb F)$ from~\cite{chap2024a} forms a basis for the analogous classification in the case of three dependent variables.
 Nevertheless, this classification is still nontrivial and cumbersome.
 It requires a separate consideration and will be a subject of our future studies.
-The classification of subalgebras of~$\mathfrak{sl}(n,\mathbb F)$ for a general value of~$n$ is a wild problem, and thus it is hopeless to completely classify Lie symmetries of normal linear systems of second-order ordinary differential equations with an arbitrary number of dependent variables.
+The classification of subalgebras~$\mathfrak s$ of~$\mathfrak{sl}(n,\mathbb F)$, even satisfying the condition $\mathfrak s={\rm C}_{\mathfrak{sl}(n,\mathbb F)}({\rm C}_{\mathfrak{sl}(n,\mathbb F)}(\mathfrak s))$, for a general value of~$n$ seems to be a wild problem, and thus it looks hopeless to completely classify Lie symmetries of normal linear systems of second-order ordinary differential equations with an arbitrary number of dependent variables.

 For each class in the chain $\bar{\mathcal L}\hookleftarrow\mathcal L\hookleftarrow\mathcal L'\supset\mathcal L''$, the estimates for the dimensions of the maximal Lie invariance algebras of systems from its regular subclass in Theorem~\ref{thm:MaxDimOfMIAinL1} can be combined with the description of its singular subclass in Section~\ref{sec:SLODEEquivGroupoidsAndEquivGroups} and with the discussion related to the equation~\eqref{eq:SLODEMIAOfElementarySystem} into an assertion on the dimensions of the maximal Lie invariance algebras of systems from the entire class.